Acer Aspire One: Aspire One Happy

-The Acer Aspire One Happy is a 10.1 inch netbook with different operating systems: (Android 2.1 and Windows 7).
+The Acer Aspire One Happy is a 10.1 inch netbook with different operating systems: (Android 2.1 and Windows 7 with only Windows 7 in North America).
 It was launched by Acer Inc. in November 2010.
 The computer is nearly identical to the Acer Aspire One D255.
 The main difference is that the Happy case comes in several different color options (comes in Candy pink, Lavender purple, Lime green and Hawaii blue).
 It is powered by Intel Atom N450 or dual-core Intel Atom N550, with up to 2 GB RAM and Intel Graphics Media Accelerator 3150.
 There is also a 3G version for proper portability, with each model measuring 24 mm thick and weighing 1.25 kg with a six-cell battery pack.

 In mid–2011, the "Acer Aspire One Happy 2" line was released.
-This model may have bluetooth on board.
-It seems that some countries ship this newer model with bluetooth while others do not.
+This model may have Bluetooth on board.
+It seems that some countries ship this newer model with Bluetooth while others do not.

 This seems to depend which wireless card they shipped with, some can in fact be replaced as the BIOS should not be card specific.

 The functionality uses an internal USB bus on miniPCIe slot specification but not all have these pins connected.